carlosaore/bananas-are-berries/README.md

 <br>

 >**If you want to demo the application, please contact us.
-The app uses the Twilio sanbox for testing so all the features may not work for you unless we "active" the sandbox first.**
+The app uses the Twilio sanbox for testing so all the features may not work for you unless we "activate" the sandbox first.**